 “This is the first time that so many pyres are burning at this cremation ground at the same time,” said Dharmenda, the manager of the facility.

 Gaurav Dogra stood quietly, his hands folded, his eyes on four pyres in a row.
 “That is my sister, her husband, and their two beautiful children.
 Our entire family has been finished.
-Our children only wanted to get ‘Cremation ground had never seen so many pyres at same time’.
-Some photos clicked with the effigy of Raavan.
+Our children only wanted to get some photos clicked with the effigy of Raavan.
 They said mamu, we will go and take pictures.
 That is all they wanted,” said Dogra, as he burst into tears.

 Dogra lit the pyres of his sister Puja alias Amisha Dogra (38), her husband Aman Dogra (40), and the couple’s children Nakul (13), and Kashish (9).